loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 ) <const_term>

-Linear types does not entirely prohibit the duplication and discarding of variables, but rather makes it explicit.
+Linear types does not entirely prohibit the duplication and discarding of variables, but rather make it explicit.